 Dr Ant Shepherd

-My research is focused on trying to improve quality of life in individuals with chronic disease.
-Much of my research has utilised supplementation and or rehabilitation in order to make exercise (day to day activity) easier or to improve functionality.
-Ultimately, my research revolves around patient benefit.
-I am also interested in understanding the pathophysiology of specific chronic diseases in order to elucidate any potential therapeutic strategies.
+Ant’s research career focuses on using novel interventions (for example; nutrition or extreme environments) to improve metabolic and cardiovascular health, quality of life and physical function.
+Ultimately, his research revolves around patient benefit.
+He is also interested in understanding the pathophysiology of specific chronic diseases in order to elucidate any potential therapeutic strategies.

 Ant is a grant reviewer for the Medical Research council and reviews for a number of peer reviewed journals: Thorax, British Journal of Pharmacology, Aging, Work, Journal of Dietary Supplements, Journal of Integrative medicine, Journal of Agriculture and Food Chemistry, Applied Physiology, Nutrition and Metabolism, European Journal of Applied Physiology, Nitric Oxide Biology and Chemistry and Functional Foods in Health and Disease.